neumino/neumino.github.io/_posts/2014-12-20-thinky-rethinkdb-my-take.md

         .update({name: "Michel"}).run(connection);
     ```

-- RethinkDB has efficient/distributed server-side joins.
-Nested structures is a [poor answer](http://www.sarahmei.com/blog/2013/11/11/why-you-should-never-use-mongodb/)
+- RethinkDB has efficient and distributed server-side joins.
+Nested structures are a [poor answer](http://www.sarahmei.com/blog/2013/11/11/why-you-should-never-use-mongodb/)
-for many-to-many relations, which appear as soon as you try to
+for many-to-many relations, a situation that appears as soon as you try to
 model a social network with users having friends.

 - Setting up shards and replicas is a matter of a few clicks on a gorgeous and